prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

     ```bash
     pica-cli
     ```
+> [!NOTE]
+> **Legacy CLI Notice:** The PICA CLI (`pica-cli`) is retained to support legacy headless workflows.
+While fully functional for specific protocols, this interface is **no longer actively maintained** and may not support recent features available in the GUI.
-> [!WARNING]
+>
-> **CLI Deprecation Notice:** The PICA CLI is comprised of old, deprecated scripts from the early stages of development.
-It is **strongly recommended to use the PICA GUI** for all interactions.
-The CLI scripts are considered legacy code, contain minimal functionality for performing set protocols, and are not recommended for general use.
+> We **strongly recommend** new users utilize the PICA GUI for the most complete and supported experience.

 ### 3.4 Development Dependencies (Optional)